By burying ashes, we often believe we are returning our loved ones to the earth naturally and safely.

 The following photo shows ashes buried in the ground in a biodegradable urn:

-Sixteen months after burial, the urn has completely dissolved; however, the ashes are left in concentration and will remain in this same state for years.
+Sixteen months after burial, the urn has completely dissolved; however, the ashes are left in concentration and will remain in this same state for years, as will the plastic urn.
 Plant roots will turn away from this clump of salty rock.

 Why Is Burying Ashes So Bad for the Environment?